jigsawxyz/react-native-coreml-image/README.md

 1. Create & train or download an existing machine learning model
 2. Drop the .mlmodelc file into your project
 3. Add this component to one of your views

+We have an example project (based on hot dog or not hot dog 🌭) here - https://github.com/jigsawxyz/react-native-coreml-image-example

 ## Installation instructions
 Within your react native project, run the following command to install the module: